andre-st/wahoo-utils/README.md

 1. The programs and information provided here are not official Wahoo products; this is a private, non-commercial project.
 2. Use at your own risk: It may void your warranty, damage your device, or cause unexpected issues.
-3. The programs have not been tested in all environments and are not specifically optimized or fault-tolerant.
+3. The programs have not been tested in all environments and are not specifically fault-tolerant.

 ## Auto-generated Points of Interest with gpx2poi & poi2db

 ![Automated POIs on a Wahoo Bolt bike computer](poi2db.jpg)
-_(my Bolt with a rubber protective cover: low zoom level of the entire island of Bornholm plus street-level view as if riding)_
+_Fig: my Bolt (w/ rubber protective cover): low zoom level of the entire island of Bornholm (588 kmÂ²) plus street-level view as if riding_

 A distance or bikepacking cyclist could miss nearby food and water if POIs arenâ€™t marked on their map.